-5.112.
+5.109.
 The normal period for full-time study shall be a minimum of two academic years, or the equivalent period of part-time study.

+- 5.110.
+The examination board may condone failure in the taught component modules up to the value of 30 credits, where: - i. a module mark of 40.0 or more is achieved; and, - ii. the average achieved across all modules is 50.0 or greater. - 5.111.
+This outcome shall be known as 'fail condoned, academic credit awarded'. - 5.112.
+Failure in core modules or the dissertation or project shall not be condoned.

 - 5.113.
-The examination board may condone failure in the taught component modules up to the value of 30 credits, where: - i. a module mark of 40.0 or more is achieved; and, - ii. the average achieved across all modules is 50.0 or greater. - 5.114.
-This outcome shall be known as 'fail condoned, academic credit awarded'. - 5.115.
-Failure in core modules or the dissertation or project shall not be condoned.

-5.116.
-To progress from developmental year one to developmental year two, a student must meet any programme or pathway requirements, take modules to the value of 120 academic credits, pass modules to the value of 90 credits, have no module marks below 30.0 and have an overall average mark of at least 50.0.
+To progress from developmental year one to developmental year two, a student must meet any programme or pathway requirements, take modules to the value of 120 academic credits, pass modules to the value of 90 credits, have no module marks below 30.0 and have an overall average mark of at least 50.0. - 5.114.
+Where a student misses the progression hurdle by 30 or fewer credits due to approved extenuating circumstances or because late summer resits were not offered, the SEB may apply its discretion and, if it deems it appropriate, permit the student to progress.

-- 5.117.
-A student who fails to progress may resit or retake failed modules, up to the permitted number of attempts. - 5.118.
+- 5.115.
+A student who fails to progress may resit or retake failed modules, up to the permitted number of attempts. - 5.116.
 A student who meets the requirement for progression based on the value of academic credits taken and passed, but does not meet the programme or pathway requirements for progression due to failure in a core, or key, module may, subject to the approval of the Subject Examination Board: - i. transfer to another pathway or programme for which they meet the requirements; - ii. resit the required modules at the next available opportunity, where attempts remain.
-Failure at resit of a core module is likely to lead to deregistration if there is no suitable programme to which the student may transfer. - 5.119.
+Failure at resit of a core module is likely to lead to deregistration if there is no suitable programme to which the student may transfer.

+5.117.
 A student who meets the progression requirement but fails modules up to the value of 30 credits may resit or retake those failed modules during the at the next available opportunity, where attempts remain, to improve the mark achieved, provided that the requirements for award have not been met.
 The maximum module mark achievable shall be the minimum pass mark.

-- 5.120.
+- 5.118.
 To be eligible for the award of Masters Degree designated Euromasters, a student must: - i. meet the requirements for the approved programme for which they are registered; - ii. meet the requirements for the duration of registration; - iii. meet the progression requirements, where these exist; - iv. meet the total credit value for the award (see below); - v. meet the minimum credit requirements at the level of the award (see below); - vi. not exceed the maximum credit value at the lowest level for the award (see below); - vii. achieve a minimum College Mark of 50.0.